 It sounds effortless, right?
 Put a textbook near your pillow, and it seeps into your brain through osmosis while you sleep.

-Osmosis means you’re learning in a natural, organic and indirect way through exposure to language and topics that you can make use of right now.
-It’s ideally the best way to learn a language because you build associations and internalize the grammar naturally.
+Osmosis means you’re learning in a natural, organic and indirect way through exposure.
+It’s the way children learn a language.
+It sounds ideal, doesn’t it?

 Learning by osmosis can work well when you are studying languages in the same family (German, Italian, etc).
 Trying to learn Japanese by osmosis without explanations is inefficient and confusing because it’s in a different linguistic family.

 Duolingo attempts to teach via osmosis by exposing you to the language and encouraging you to translate a lot.
 Because of the reasons mentioned above, it falls quite a bit short of the ideal.

 Plus, you can’t easily dip into the themes that interest you, or that you could use right now.
 Instead, you are forced to follow the recommended progression of themed lessons, or try to jump ahead with a placement test.
 More on this feature below.